davidwhitney/Ablingo/readme.md

 });
 ```

-If finds an element with the ID `app` in our markup, and treats any elements inside of it as markup that can contain `Vue Directives` - extra attributes to bind data and manipulate our HTML based on our applications state.
+It finds an element with the ID of `app` in our markup, and treats any elements inside of it as markup that can contain `Vue Directives` - extra attributes to bind data and manipulate our HTML based on our applications state.

 Typically, the Vue app makes data available (such as `gameClient` in the above code snippet), and when that data changes, it'll re-render the parts of the UI that are bound to it.
 We also make use of `watch` (for handling user input) and `computed` data properties in the above sample.